ravvas/Pycon2015/README.md

    v.
 Provide AmazonS3FullAccess previlages to the above created IAM Provide by going to IAM -> Users, click on the user and   attach policy called AmazonS3FullAccess.
 Now using the IAM credentials we can access S3 from Ec2.
 Only step remaining is once  you loginto the virtual server(ec2) , you need to do "aws configure"
    vi.
 To Install Putty and Puttygen  and for converting the private key pair to putty format follow steps at  http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html

-With the above steps we are ready to start :)

 3. Launch an Amazon EC2 instance ( Linux instance) to download wikifiles , unzip and upload them to s3( Amazon Storage)
   i.
 Launching a simple micro instance loaded with python software etc : login to aws.amazon.com, in services select EC2.
 Click on Launch Instance , select Amazon Linux AMI from "Chose an Amazon Machine Image" step.
   select t2.micro in step 2 of " Choose an Instance Type".
 Click on "Review and Launch".